 As advertisers are willing to pay high CPMs and e-CPMs for those re-targeting campaigns, it will be better for publishers if they are using it with a high-frequency capping.
 It can save some budget for remarketing purposes.

 Publishers can apply a hierarchy while displaying these kinds of ads.
-The higher CPM can be displayed at the top of the page, as it goes lower display the lesser CPM ads.
+The higher CPM can be displayed at the top of the page, as it goes lower displays the lesser CPM ads.
 A combination of 4 types of CPM rate ads with 8 ad impressions per user a day will become the best practice.

 Analyze your current monetization rate; see the results of ongoing campaigns.
 Then after monitoring the performances of the last few months, apply programmatic frequency capping in your advertising.